Considerations and Limitations

 • Veeam Data Cloud for Microsoft 365 replaces data in the original location with the data from the backup.
 For example, if a user is making edits on a SharePoint site and you restore it to a previous state, the user will lose their edits.

-• When you create a backup policy for an Outlook mailbox, OneDrive account or SharePoint site, Veeam Data Cloud for Microsoft 365 starts generating restore points.
+• When you create a backup policy for an Exchange Online mailbox, OneDrive account or SharePoint Online site, Veeam Data Cloud for Microsoft 365 starts generating restore points.

-• For Outlook, the restore points are created every 10 minutes.
+• For Exchange Online, the restore points are created every 10 minutes.
 The retention period for these restore points is 52 weeks.

-• For OneDrive and SharePoint, the restore points are created every 10 minutes.
+• For OneDrive and SharePoint Online, the restore points are created every 10 minutes.
 The retention period for these restore points is 2 weeks.
 In addition, weekly restore points are created once a week.
 The retention period for these restore points is 50 weeks.

 For more information, see this Microsoft article.